 The converse is also true.
 If your team has never produced success, then it is less likely they will do so in the future.
 Here are some tips to help find and build successful teams:

 - Identify and build a bridge to a outsource product development company that specializes in small companies.
-These development companies are doing dozens of project per year and are learning quickly.
-They have well developed procedures, cultures and communication system.
-It is not realistic to expect a small company to build the same kind of infrastructure on a one project every five year schedule.
+These development companies are doing dozens of projects per year and are learning quickly.
+They have well-developed procedures, cultures, and communication systems.

 - It is not realistic to expect a small company to build the same kind of infrastructure on one project every five-year schedule.